sir-dunxalot/ember-flash-messages/README.md

 ## Features in the Works

-- Demo (p1)
+- Demo
 - Message component content property will accept Handlebars
 - Basic CSS made importable in Brocfile
-- Full test suite
-- Should message property be two-way
-- Queued messages should be in the template but hidden for semanticism
+- Improved semanticism in the templates

 ## Issues